Kesha123/wolt-internship-backend/README.md

     ```

 ### Running with Docker
-If you choice to run the application is Docker, you will need to install **Docker**.
+If your choice to run the application is Docker, you will need to install **Docker**.

 ## How to run
 You are very flexible in a choice of the way you want to run the application.